Air cabin crew Flight attendant

 - to be at least 18 (21 for some airlines)

 - GCSEs (or equivalent) at grades 9 to 4 (A* to C) in English and maths

 - a good level of fitness and the ability to swim

 - a valid passport with no restrictions for the countries the airline travels to

-It may help if you can speak a second language.
+You'll find it useful to have experience in a customer service role.
+It may also help if you can speak a second language.

 2. Skills required

 - the ability to stay calm under pressure

 - taking part in a meeting about the flight and its schedule

 - checking that there are enough supplies on the plane and that emergency equipment is working properly